trel/irods_client_http_api/README.md

 ## Docker

-This project provides two Dockerfiles, one for building and one for running the application.
+This project provides two types of Dockerfiles, some for building packages on various operating systems, and one for running the application.

 **IMPORTANT: All commands in the sections that follow assume you are located in the root of the repository.**